 Italian Venetian Soup

 Italian Venetian Soup.
 Delicious, Italian Venetian Soup is a simple Italian vegetable soup that was discovered while on a trip visiting Venice, Italy.
-Combining fresh garden vegetables, minced into tiny pieces and simmered in a light broth flavored with fresh herbs, this healthy Italian Venetian Soup is so incredibly light and SO delicious, you can have seconds and even thirds, without the guilt!
+Combining fresh garden vegetables, minced into tiny pieces and simmered in a light broth flavored with fresh herbs, this delicious Italian Venetian Soup is so incredibly light you can have seconds and even thirds, without the guilt!

 Anna calls this simple vegetable soup the “Italian Venetian Soup” because it is very colorful, resembling all the beautiful colors throughout the most beautiful place in the world, Venice, Italy.